rapid7/insightconnect-workflows/workflows/Force_Password_Reset_in_Active_Directory_with_Teams/help.md

 You will then need to configure the Microsoft Teams trigger and actions.
 In the "Team" and "Channel" inputs replace `change_me` with the appropriate team and channel.

-To run the workflow, in the configured channel and enter the command `!reset_password <username>`.
+To run the workflow, send a message of `!reset_password <username>` in the configured channel.

 ## Technical Details